eclipse-zenoh/roadmap/rfcs/ALL/ACL rules.md

       ]
     },
  ]
-},
+}
 ```

 The configuration has 3 fields:

-1. enabled: true/false
+1. *enabled*: true/false
 2. *default_permission*: allow/deny
-3. *rules*: [ vector of rules ] here explicit Allow and Deny permissions are granted for access to key-expressions
+3. *rules*: [ vector of rules ] This is where explicit Allow and Deny permissions are granted for access to key-expressions

-The first field decides if the ACL is enabled or not.
+The *enabled* field decides if the ACL is enabled or not.
+If it is set to false, no filtering of messages happens.
 The *default_permission* field provides the implicit permission for the filtering.
 If set to allow, it will allow all messages to pass through unless explicitly denied in the *rules* field.
-If set to deny, it blocks all messages and only allows those that are allowed by explicit rules in the *rules* field.
+If set to deny, it blocks all messages and only allows those that are allowed by explicit rules provided in the *rules* field.
+These implicit rule has less priority than explicit rules provided in the *rules* section.

 The *rules* section itself has 5 inner fields: *actions*, *flows*, *permission*, *key_exprs*, *interfaces*